Smithkyra93/Project4/README.md

 # Project4
 Kyra Smith

-Project was about using technology to build web applications.
+My website is to show the skills learned which include Node.js and Express used to build web applications.
 Being able to create a new project that contains a login, registration and questions and answers for user to experience.
 User will have the ability to ask a questions and access answers provided from the server.

-Technologies used in the project are as follows: Node.js and Express were used to create server side applications.
+Technologies used in the project are as follows:
+Node.js
+Express

 ```
 CREATE TABLE `Answers` (
   `answer_id` int NOT NULL AUTO_INCREMENT,